mishoo/UglifyJS/README.md

 ==========
 [![Build Status](https://travis-ci.org/mishoo/UglifyJS2.svg)](https://travis-ci.org/mishoo/UglifyJS2)

-UglifyJS is a JavaScript parser, minifier, compressor or beautifier toolkit.
+UglifyJS is a JavaScript parser, minifier, compressor and beautifier toolkit.

 #### Note:
 - **`uglify-js@3.x` has a new API and CLI and is not backwards compatible with [`uglify-js@2.x`](https://github.com/mishoo/UglifyJS2/tree/v2.x)**.